Do you wish to grow an easy-going houseplant that boasts multi-colored, attractive leaves and purifies indoor air?

 Remember to avoid potting mix that contains soil because the latter absorbs excess water and moisture.

-Moreover, the soil pH level should stay slightly acidic between 6.0 and 6.6 pH to help roots obtain nutrients more efficiently.
+Moreover, the soil pH should stay slightly acidic, between 6.0 and 6.6, to help roots obtain nutrients more efficiently.

-Fertilize your Peperomia Ginny once every three months in the growing season with a mild liquid formula rich in nitrogen, potassium, and iron.
+Fertilize once every three months in the growing season with a mild liquid formula rich in nitrogen, potassium, and iron.

-Overfertilization is the enemy of Peperomia, indicated by stunted growth, brown roots, brown leaf patches, yellowing leaves, and light crumbled soil.
+Moreover, overfertilization is indicated by stunted growth, brown roots, brown leaf patches, yellowing leaves, and light crumbled soil.

 - Use a balanced plant food with an NPK ratio of 20-20-20 or 10-10-10 diluted to half or ¼ strength by mixing with water.